barbosaaob/barbosaaob.github.io/content/blog/nix.md

             └── ...

-where the hash `jibjl...` is a unique identifier for the package which takes into account package build settings and all it's dependencies.
-Notice the directories `bin`, `lib` and `share` which we usually in the root directory `/` in Linux and BSD systems.
+where the hash `jibjl...` is a unique identifier for the package which takes into account package build settings and all its dependencies.
+Notice the directories `bin`, `lib`, and `share` which we usually in the root directory `/` in Linux and BSD systems.

-The way Nix manage packages allows you to have multiple versions of the same software installed at the same time without any conflict once each package is packaged with all it's dependencies.
-Obviously it increases storage, but is also allows one to switch between packages or rollback in case you don't like an upgrade with a simple command.
+The way Nix manages packages allows you to have multiple versions of the same software installed at the same time without any conflict once each package is packaged with all its dependencies.
+Obviously, it increases storage, but is also allows one to switch between packages or rollback in case you don't like an upgrade with a simple command.